 Break out your hiking boots

-After a solid night's rest at our Radisson Blu Iveria Hotel, Tbilisi, embark early on a day trip to Mount Kazbek in the north of the country.
+After a solid night's rest at our Radisson Blu Iveria Hotel, Tbilisi City Centre, embark early on a day trip to Mount Kazbek in the north of the country.
 Named for the perpetually glacial summit – its Georgian name, Mkinvartsveri, means Ice Mountain – Mount Kazbek can be a strenuous hike.
 Take the trail's steeper shortcuts to reach the isolated, 14th-century Gergeti Trinity Church at 7,100 feet up, where sweeping views of snowcapped peaks amid rolling hills will be your reward.
 Descend along sharp drops via the ridge route, or, if time permits, climb to the glacial crux of the mountain.
 The latter climb requires a guide, but the chance of spotting Mount Ararat from the summit makes the challenge worthwhile.

 Take to the air